marcoradocchia/qr-rs/README.md

 ### Cargo

-In order to install using Rusts' package manager `cargo` follow instructions below.
+In order to install using Rust's package manager `cargo` follow instructions below.

 #### Master branch